 Lotion bars are one of my favorite DIY beauty products.
 I’ve created several variations such as:

 This most recent one was inspired by a reader from Hawaii who mentioned that she added coffee infused oil to get a bronzing effect.
 This inspired me to create a bronzing/bug-repelling/sunscreen bar that would be great for the beach.
 The sunscreen part is optional as we like to get Vitamin D when possible.
-If you aren’t used to natural sunscreens, I would test this carefully at first as it is only around 15 SPF.
+If you aren’t used to natural sunscreens, I would test this carefully at first as it still low SPF.

 I found that these bars left a mild bronzing effect, a little sun protection and pest protection.
 These also smelled wonderful and summery!
 I’m packing a bunch for the beach (tip: keep in the cooler though so they don’t melt!).
 If you’d prefer, the beeswax can be left out for a lotion instead.

 How to Infuse Coconut Oil with Coffee:

 To get the natural bronzing effect, I infused coconut oil with finely ground coffee.
 I made a big batch so I’d have some to store, but you could cut this in half.

 To start: Place 2 cups of coconut oil in a small saucepan or double boiler.
 Add 1 cup of very finely ground coffee (the finer the better).
 Simmer on low heat, stirring often, for several hours until the oil takes on a dark color.
 Strain through cheesecloth or old t-shirt and let cool.
 Use this for the coconut oil in the recipe below.

 - Combine all ingredients except essential oil in a quart size glass mason jar and carefully place this jar in a small saucepan of water on the stove.

 - Turn the burner on and bring water to a low simmer.
 Stir ingredients constantly until they are melted and smooth.